TheDocumentation Index

 port_mappings | array | [{container_port: 8080, host_port: 8080}] | Port mappings for your container |

-resources | array | [] | Storage buckets and secrets |
+resources | array | [] | Storage buckets, secrets, and databases |

 Port Mappings